MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/faqs.md

 >*Applies to: Azure Information Protection, Office 365*

-Have a question about Azure Information Protection, or for the Azure Rights Management service (Azure RMS)?
+Have a question about Azure Information Protection, or about the Azure Rights Management service (Azure RMS)?
 See if it's answered here.

 These FAQ pages will be updated regularly, with new additions listed in the monthly documentation update announcements on the [Enterprise Mobility and Security Blog](https://blogs.technet.microsoft.com/enterprisemobility/?product=azure-rights-management-services).